VirusTotal/yara-x/site/content/docs/cli/commands.md

 ---
-title: "Using the CLI"
+title: "Commands"
-description: "How to use YARA-X's command-line interface"
+description: "The commands supported by the YARA-X CLI"
 summary: ""
 date: 2023-09-07T16:04:48+02:00
 lastmod: 2023-09-07T16:04:48+02:00